-Originally Published in the Greenwood Daily Journal Saturday August 6, 2011
+This sugar cream pie recipe was originally published in the Greenwood Daily Journal, Saturday August 6, 2011.

 There are many things that Indiana is known for.
 Basketball, Corn, tenderloin sandwiches and the Indianapolis 500.
 I am not sure many of you know that another is the Hoosier Sugar Cream Pie.
 Go to any potluck or church pitch-in and you are bound to see this pie gracing the dessert table.

 Creamy, white and sugary-sweet, this pie is known in my family as Grandma King’s Pie.
 Every year for Christmas my Grandmother would bring this pie to our family gathering.
 I was never very interested in trying it as a child.
 It was just so blank looking.
 Where was the pretty lattice top, where were the apples…..the chocolate?
 I, the pie fan that I am, turned my nose up at this Indiana classic.
 I admit though, I became a bit intrigued as I got older.
 I knew that my entire family liked it but still I was a little put off by it’s blase look.

 When I met my husband 17 years ago, he mentioned to my Grandmother how much he liked sugar cream pie and low and behold, the next time we saw her she was toting a freshly baked pie.

 Looking back I don’t know why this surprised me as he is her favorite person in the world.
 One year for his birthday, she sent him a beautiful birthday card, on time, and at the end she said “By the way, tell Heather happy birthday , too.”
 My birthday was the previous week.

 I decided to finally break down and ask her for the recipe of her sainted pie.
 I expected her to bristle at my request as it is one of the many things she is known for, at least in my lifetime it has been.